Buying a subwoofer is like buying a bomb.

 It’s all very well to own one, but it’s what you do with it that counts.

-And what you do with a subwoofer is currently the subject of a war of ideas.
+And what you do with a subwoofer is currently the subject of a war of ideas as to should subwoofer be in front or back?

 Here’s why.
 The traditional faction has always declared that a subwoofer should be along the front wall of a room.
 On that basis, wherever you are in the room, it creates enough bass to give you the grunty, gut-crunching feeling of bass in music, or the believable rumble, growl, thump, or explosion effects you’re looking for from the action/war/superhero/sci-fi movie of your choice.